ETS-Android5/OSM-NAVI/README.md

 Uses Open Street Mapping (OSM) and routing (OSRM) services for route allocation <br />

 Allows addition of personal landmarks and instructions<br />

+Read about the initiative at this [Medium Blog](https://medium.com/@tanmaygoyal98/osm-navi-424fc63df8eb)